Haaaaron/Mandelbrot-Zoom/README.md

 Tool to explore the mandelbrot set.
 Calculated with fortran and displayed with javascript.
 Framework is made with python.

 # Getting started
-All commands will be excecuted in the ./webapp directory of the project
+Most commands will be excecuted in the ./webapp directory of the project

 ## Setting up environment with python virtualenv: